The New Christy Minstrels: 1965–1969

-In January 1965, the New Christy Minstrels, now under the leadership of Greif and Garris, embarked on their first European tour, appearing in London, Copenhagen, Stockholm, Amsterdam and Italy, where they performed the two winning songs at the Sanremo Music Festival 1965.
-One of these songs, "Le Colline Sono in Fiore," which featured a romantic duet by Nick Woods and Karen Gunderson, became a #1 hit in Italy.
+In January 1965, the New Christy Minstrels, now under the leadership of Greif and Garris, embarked on their first European tour, appearing in London, Copenhagen, Stockholm, Amsterdam, and Italy, where they performed the two winning songs at the Sanremo Music Festival 1965.
+One of these songs, "Le colline sono in fiore," which featured a romantic duet by Nick Woods and Karen Gunderson, became a No. 1 hit in Italy.
 Upon the group's return to the U.S., McGuire left to embark on a solo career.
-Greif and Garris were rooted in the Big band era and had little interest in the fading folk music genre, so they transitioned the group to more of a variety act with novelty and pop tunes mixed with some comedy.
-They reached #81 on the Billboard Hot 100 in the spring of 1965 with a cover of the Sherman Brothers' "Chim Chim Cher-ee" from the Disney film Mary Poppins.
+Greif and Garris were rooted in the Big Band era and had little interest in the fading folk music genre, so they transitioned the group to more of a variety act with novelty and pop tunes mixed with some comedy.
+They reached No. 81 on the Billboard Hot 100 in the spring of 1965 with a cover of the Sherman Brothers' "Chim Chim Cher-ee" from the Disney film Mary Poppins.
 In April 1965, they performed the song on the 37th Academy Awards telecast, where it won the Oscar for Best Original Song.
-The group would later reach #114 in 1969 with a version of another Sherman Brothers title song from a Disney film, "Chitty Chitty Bang Bang".
+The group would later reach No. 114 in 1969 with a version of another Sherman Brothers title song from a Disney film, "Chitty Chitty Bang Bang".

 Turnover in the group's roster began to accelerate through 1965 and at an even faster rate in the years that followed.
 Potash had left at the same time as did McGuire, and they were replaced by pop/folk singers Bob Buchanan and Michael Whalen.
 In April 1965, Barry Kane quit and was replaced by Will Teague; in July, Clarence Treat was replaced by Skiles and Henderson, a comedy duo that broadened the group's stage act.
 In September, Woods was replaced by Rusty Evans.
 In January 1966, Larry Ramos left and joined the Association; he was replaced by folksinger/songwriter Mike Settle.
 In late February, Art Podell, Karen Gunderson and Michael Whalen left.
 Among their replacements were singer/songwriter Michael McGinnis and pop/folk singer Ede Mae Kellogg.
 In July 1966, Ann White left and was replaced by Kim Carnes.
 Other new members were folksinger Mark Holly, former Fairmount singer Dave Ellingson, tenor Terry Williams and Texas-born singer Kenny Rogers.
 In 1967, Williams and Settle left to form a folk/rock group for which they recruited Rogers and another group member, Thelma Camacho, debuting as the First Edition on the Ledbetter's stage.
 In 1969, the band became Kenny Rogers and the First Edition.

-The turnover may have had an effect on the group's sound, which had become quite different from that of the The Andy Williams Show period when the group worked with musical director George Wyle on choral arrangements for Williams and his guest stars.
+The turnover may have had an effect on the group's sound, which had become quite different from that of The Andy Williams Show period when the group worked with musical director George Wyle on choral arrangements for Williams and his guest stars.